Counterfeits, fakes,

 Surcharge is located 10-11 mm below the top of the envelope as in the genuine surcharge; the box measures 51 mm X 20 mm; bottom frame line appears to be bent just below the right edge of the “6”; “AIR” is tilted downward to the right and the “A” appears to be higher than both the “I” and the “R”; letters measure 9 mm high except the “A” which measures 8.5 mm high; the figure “6” is 14.3 mm high; the slash through the “C” of ¢ is perpendicular except above the “C” where the slash slopes downward from left to right.
 The “M” of “MAIL” is twisted downward to the left and the foot of the “L” is thick.
 The differences in the ¢ and in “MAIL” are frequently difficult to observe due to the color of the underlying stamp.
 Type 2 Fake surcharge was created and applied by means of a rubber hand stamp.

-FAKE Type 3, reported, observed, examined
+FAKE Type 3, reported,

-AKA the Oregon forgery
+AKA the

 AM-29 through AM-50 FKT2